bCyberGmbH/leezenflow-code/README.md

 - Check an example by running `sudo python runtext.py` in directory `rpi-rgb-led-matrix/bindings/python/samples/`
 - Another example: `sudo python pulsing-brightness.py --led-gpio-mapping=adafruit-hat-pwm --led-cols=96 --led-rows=32`
 - Let's add the Leezenflow code: Clone this repo this to e.g. `/home/pi/`
-- `sudo pip install -r requirements.txt`
+- Install Python library to receive MQTT messages: `sudo pip install -r requirements.txt`
-- Start an endless simulation with `sudo python leezenflow.py --test 3`
+- Start an endless simulation with `sudo python leezenflow.py --test 0`

 The implemention assumes you have made the "adafruit-hat-pwm" modification to your hardware.

 ## Production usage

+- Use `sudo python leezenflow.py --help` to get an overview over command line options.
+- `--receiver` How messages should be received.
+0=None, 1=MQTT, 2=UDP
+- `--test` Use a test dataset (instead of using live data via a receiver).
+- `--modifier` Select a modifier to smooth inaccurate predictions.
+- `--animation` Select animation: 0,1,2,3,...

-- copy `config.ini.example` to `config.ini` and adjust the settings as needed
+For receiving live data: copy `config.ini.example` to a new file named `config.ini` and adjust the settings as needed

+Setup as service such that Leezenflow runs on start:
 - Setup this code to run as a system service, as described in this guide: https://www.raspberrypi.org/documentation/computers/using_linux.html#creating-a-service
 - After testing the service, run: `sudo systemctl enable leezenflow.service` to enable automatic startup after a reboot